-You’re probably familiar with the flu shot, which is safe, effective and available at any of our clinics.
+You’re probably familiar with the flu shot, which is safe, effective and available at any of our locations.
 It’s vital to get this one each year because every flu season is unique, and also because if you do happen to fall ill, it will increase your chance of getting pneumococcal disease.

 Exactly what is pneumococcal disease?
 It’s an umbrella term that includes blood, brain and lung infections such as pneumonia, meningitis and septicemia.
 Getting infected with these bacteria is actually one of the leading causes of serious illness in children and adults worldwide, which is why it’s especially important to get vaccinated.
 Approximately 900,000 Americans contract pneumococcal disease each year, resulting in 400,000 hospitalizations.
 Nobody wants to spend their holidays in the hospital.

 There are two different types of pneumococcal vaccines, PVC13 and PPSV23, and together they cover 26 different strains of pneumococcal bacteria.
 They work by causing the body’s immune system to create protective antibodies that will fight the bacteria, and have been proven to be highly effective.
 Whic vaccine is best for you?
 In some cases, both, but it depends on your age and other risk factors that should be discussed with your primary care physician.

 - PVC13 is recommended for children younger than 5, all adults over 65, and people 6 or older with certain risk factors

 - PPSV23 is recommended for all adults 65 and older and people ages 2-64 who are at high risk for pneumococcal disease